 The American Bar Association highlights the prevalence of legal deserts in its 2020 Profile of the Legal Profession and discussed the issue in a panel held on Zoom July 28.
 The report puts legal deserts into stark context: One in four lawyers are in New York or California.
 Forty percent of U.S. county and county equivalents have less than one lawyer per 1,000 people.
 More than 50 county and county equivalents have no lawyers, including Crowley County in Colorado.

 Panelists included Lisa Pruitt, Patrick Goetzinger and Lauren Sudeall.
 Pruitt is a professor at UC Davis and the lead author of a 2018 report on legal deserts in the Harvard Law & Policy Review.
-Sudeall is a law professor and director of the Center for Access to Justice at Georgia State University and a co-author of the report.
+Sudeall is a law professor at Georgia State University and a co-author of the report.
 Goetzinger helped lead the creation of Project Rural Practice in South Dakota, a program that pays direct incentives to attorneys who commit to working for five years in a county with the most extreme need.

 Goetzinger said he knows it won’t be possible for every county to eventually have an abundance of lawyers, but he said he hopes in the next decade Project Rural Practice will have made incremental differences in access to legal representation by persuading the participants to stay in the communities they have started their practices in.
 The program has 32 revolving spots, doubling its original capacity with expanded support from the legislature, South Dakota’s chief justice and the state bar association’s fundraising arm.